Use a Custom Domain with Tableau Cloud

 Delayed DNS propagation when adding a CNAME record

-If you experience a delay while adding the CNAME record to your DNS configuration, make sure that the CNAME reflects the expected mapping.
+If you experience a delay while adding the CNAME record to your DNS configuration, verify that the CNAME reflects the expected mapping.
 You can use command-line tools such as dig and nslookup to verify the CNAME mapping.

 Certificate errors